-- 1) PAA teams will compete the sponsore a ONA, TMSAA, or elect to host their own event at a design to she sponsored by a PAA host school.
-When PAA schools are participating beyonds sponsored by MrA or TMSAA, all rules and policies of the host organ ptim will governable vert. - 2) A maximum of 8 meents be run during the season. - 3) When the number of teams in the league exceeds 8, multiple venues may be scheduled so that there are not a large number of teams at one meet. - 4) Weekly meet schedule of events. - a) 1st race Elementary Girls - b) 2nd race Elementary Boys - c) 3rd race Middle School Girls - d) 4th race Middle School Boys - 5) A race official will be designated for each meet and assigned from the PAA office.
+- 1) PAA teams will compete the sponsore to MA, TMSAA, or elect to host their own event at a design to the sponsor of a PAA host school.
+When PAA schools are participating events sponsored by MA or TMSAA, all rules and policies of the host organ of the will govern the vert. - 2) A maximum of 8 meets be run during the season. - 3) When the number of teams in the league exceeds 8, multiple venues may be scheduled so that there are not a large number of teams at one meet. - 4) Weekly meet schedule of events. - a) 1st race Elementary Girls - b) 2nd race Elementary Boys - c) 3rd race Middle School Girls - d) 4th race Middle School Boys - 5) A race official will be designated for each meet and assigned from the PAA office.
 This official will have the final say on all rulings. - 6) Each school may serve as host for a scheduled meet, as decided upon by the coaches at the rules meeting.
-(Host responsibilities may be assumed singly or jointly, when schools agree to share the responsibilities.) - 7) A championship meet will be held at the conclusion of the season sponsored by MYA. - a) Each team must have at least 5 or more runners that have met the above requirement in order to compete for the team awards at the championship meet.
+(Host responsibilities may be assumed singly or jointly when schools agree to share the responsibilities.) - 7) A championship meet will be held at the conclusion of the season sponsored by MYA. - a) Each team must have at least 5 or more runners that have met the above requirement in order to compete for the team awards at the championship meet.